Environmental Factors >

 Use of Renewed Energy

 To respond to the green energy policy, the FFHC has used the renewable energy.
-Between 2015 and 2023, the Company purchased a total of 8.608 million kWh worth of green power, carbon credits and Taiwan Renewable Energy Certificates..
+Between 2015 and 2024, the Company purchased a total of 14.867 million kWh worth of green power, carbon credits and Taiwan Renewable Energy Certificates.
 In addition, after assessing the sunshine conditions of the operating sites, rooftop solar power generation systems were built in 2016.
-As of the end of 2023, 23 rooftop solar generation systems have been completed and the total annual carbon reduction amounted to 122.04 metric tons CO2e.
-FFHC set goals for producing and using 220 MWh of renewable energy for 2024 and will continue to increase the proportion of the Group's use of renewable energy, so that we may implement environmental sustainability policies.
+As of the end of 2024, 25 rooftop solar generation systems have been completed and the total annual carbon reduction amounted to 148.76 metric tons CO₂e.
+FFHC set goals for producing and using 250 MWh of renewable energy for 2025 and will continue to increase the proportion of the Group's use of renewable energy, so that we may implement environmental sustainability policies.

-Renewable energy consumption & green power purchases in past years
+◎ Renewable energy consumption & green power purchases in the past years

 *3:The "Electricity Carbon Emission Factor" is announced every year by Bureau of Energy, MOEA.

 FFHC is devoted to promoting its green building policy, as well as reducing the effects of urban heat islands.
 The Group has built three "zero carbon green roofs" at its Wanhua, Huashan and Chang'an Buildings so far, which incorporate the concept of ecological hydroponics, aquaponics and landscape gardens.
 A rainwater harvesting system has been designed to replenish the aquaponic system with water.
 We use solar voltaic panels to generate electricity to power system circulation, including decontamination, filtration and water purification.
 With the aquaponic system, we can grow vegetables and fruits on the water while farming fish in the water.
 Fish excreta serves as a source of nutrients for the vegetables and fruits that we grow.
 The roofs also provide employees with a multi-function green space for resting, showcasing the "trifecta" idea incorporating production, life and ecology.
-Our zero carbon green roofs have been repeatedly cited for Corporate Award in the Taipei City Garden City Awards.
-In 2023, our Chang'an Building was the only building to receive the commendation.
+Bilingual self-guided interpretive signs and audio tour systems have also been installed at the green rooftops of the Wanhua and Huashan branches, offering diverse environmental education learning models.

 Reducing Water Use and Conserving Water Resources